dtn7/dtn7-gold/README.md

 ## Protocols
-This software implements the current draft of the seventh version of the Bundle Protocol and the MTCP Convergence Layer to exchange bundles between nodes.
+This software implements the current draft of the Bundle Protocol Version 7.

 - Bundle Protocol Version 7 ([draft-ietf-dtn-bpbis-14.txt][dtn-bpbis-14])

+### Convergence Layer
+Bundles might be exchanged between nodes by the following protocols.

+- TCP Convergence Layer Protocol Version 4 ([draft-ietf-dtn-tcpclv4-14][dtn-tcpcl-14])
 - Minimal TCP Convergence-Layer Protocol ([draft-ietf-dtn-mtcpcl-01.txt][dtn-mtcpcl-01])

+### Routing
+One of the following routing protocols might be used.

+- Delay-Tolerant Link State Routing (DTLSR)
+- Epidemic Routing
+- Probabilistic Routing Protocol using History of Encounters and Transitivity (PRoPHET)
+- Spray and Wait, vanilla and binary

 ## Software